 State here in what way.

-The LRT Law defines the main elements and procedures of governance, including management structures and the funding model, which provide for organisational and financial conditions for the public service broadcaster to carry out its mission independently.
+The LRT Law defines the main elements and procedures of governance, including management structures and the funding model, which provide for organisational and financial conditions that enable the public service broadcaster to carry out its mission independently.

-The bodies of the LRT shall be the Council and the Director General.
-The Director General who heads and represents the LRT is appointed and released by the Council through a public competition procedure for a 5-year term and is accountable to the Council.
+The bodies of the LRT shall be the Council and the Director General of the LRT.
+The Director General who heads and represents the LRT is appointed through open competition for a term of five years and released from office by the Council in an open vote.

-The Director General of the LRT may not work in a business, commerce or any other establishment, enterprise or organisation, nor may he receive any remuneration other than the salary fixed for his position as well as the remuneration for his research and pedagogical work and royalties for creative activities.
+The Director General of the LRT may not work in a business, commerce or any other agency, enterprise or organisation, nor may he or she receive any remuneration other than the salary fixed for his or her position as well as the remuneration for his or her research and pedagogical work and royalties for creative activities.

 The Council represents the public interest.
-The Council must act for the benefit of the LRT and society as a whole and complies with laws, the Statutes of the LRT and other legal acts.
-The LRT Law stipulates that the Council shall be composed of 12 members (prominent figures in society, science and culture) appointed for a 6-year term by different institutions: by the President of Lithuania, the Seimas (two of the Council members are proposed by the opposition parliamentary groups); the Research Council of Lithuania, the Lithuanian Education Council, the Lithuanian Association of Artists and the Lithuanian Bishops’ Conference.
+The Council must act for the benefit of the LRT and society as a whole and comply with laws, the Statutes of the LRT and other legal acts.
+The LRT Law stipulates that the Council shall be composed of 12 persons (prominent figures in society, science and culture) appointed for a 6-year term by different institutions: by the President of Lithuania, the Seimas (two of the Council members are proposed by the opposition parliamentary groups); the Research Council of Lithuania, the Education Council of Lithuania, the Lithuanian Artists’ Association, and the Lithuanian Bishops’ Conference.
+The members of the Council shall be appointed in accordance with the procedure laid down by the appointing authorities.
+The appointment procedure shall be published on the websites of the respective appointing authorities.

 The current principle of forming the LRT Council does not allow the appointing institutions to appoint Council members for their own term of office and thus, protects LRT from the political influence of the ruling parliamentary majority.
 An LRT Council member may not be revoked before the expiry of his/her term of office except in the cases provided by the Law.